 In addition to maps, arrays, and strings, the internal representation allows native representation of numbers, boolean values, and nulls.
 The extended internal representation allows for native representation of RDF literals, both with a datatype IRI, and language-tagged strings.

-When transforming from the extended internal representation to the internal representation — for example when serializing to JSON or to the YAML-LD JSON profile — implementations MUST transform RDF literals to the closest native representation of the internal representation:
+When transforming from the extended internal representation to the internal representation — for example when serializing to JSON or to the YAML-LD Basic profile — implementations MUST transform RDF literals to the closest native representation of the internal representation:

 An alternative would be to transform such literals to JSON-LD value objects, and we may want to provide a means of transforming between the internal representation and extended internal representation using value objects, but this treatment is consistent with [[YAML]] Core Schema Tag Resolution.